anomalyco/sst/CONTEXT.md

 - Constants: ALL_CAPS or PascalCase for exported
 - Group imports: stdlib, external, internal
 - Tests alongside implementation files with `_test.go` suffix
+- Use table-driven tests with `map[string][]string` for test cases

 ### TypeScript
 - Use ESNext modules with Bundler moduleResolution
 - Strict typing, avoid `any`
 - camelCase for variables/functions, PascalCase for classes/types
-- ES modules with explicit imports/exports
+- ES modules with explicit imports/exports (.js extensions in imports)
 - Prefer async/await over Promises
-- Use Prettier for formatting
+- Use Prettier for formatting (configured in platform/package.json)
 - Group imports by source (stdlib, external, internal)
+- Use Vitest for testing with `describe`, `it`, `expect` pattern

 ### Project Structure
 - Monorepo with Go CLI (`cmd/`, `pkg/`) and TypeScript platform (`platform/`, `sdk/js/`)
 - Examples in `examples/` directory
 - Tests placed alongside implementation files
 - Uses Bun for TypeScript builds and package management
+- Go version: 1.23.1, TypeScript version: 5.7.2